ytti/oxidized/docs/Hooks.md

 Note the channel name must be in quotes.

-An HTTPS proxy can optionally be specified if needed to reach the Slack API endpoint.
+A proxy can optionally be specified if needed to reach the Slack API endpoint.

 ```yaml
 hooks: